 There is no substitute for proclamation!
 If we want people to learn about Jesus’ love and His grace offered freely to each one of us, sinners, we must not only show them with our actions but also tell them with our words.
-If we want people to understand the plan of redemption, and Jesus’ command to love others, as well as the hope of His Second Coming and a resurrection, we must tell them about these things.
-If we really want them to live healthier lives and take time out to worship and rest on the Sabbath, we must inform them and do so ourselves.
+If we want people to understand the plan of redemption, and Jesus’ command to love others, as well as the hope of His Second Coming and a resurrection, we must tell them about these.
+If we really want them to live healthier lives and take time out to worship and rest on the Sabbath, we must let them know.

-Evangelism Outcome #5 - Every year provide multiple opportunities for people to make a decision to follow Jesus through baptism and membership
+Evangelism Outcome #5 - Every year provide multiple opportunities for people to decide to follow Jesus through baptism and membership

-For the last three years (2015-2018) we surveyed and discussed with thousands of pastors, members, and church leaders, Five Outcomes that could revolutionize mission and evangelism across North America.
+For the last four years (2015-2019) we surveyed and discussed with thousands of pastors, members, and church leaders, Five Outcomes that could revolutionize mission and evangelism across North America.
 The fifth one is key to our church, please read on:

 Every year provide multiple opportunities for people to make a decision to follow Jesus through baptism and membership: 77 percent scored this outcome 7 or higher in a 1-10 scale.
 We cannot afford to be the church of God, having being trusted with such a life-transforming gospel and yet not invite people on a regular and constant basis to accept our Savior and join our church.

 You do not have to fight the giant in King Saul’s armor.
 Please find something that works in your context and put into practice.
-I know churches that utilize their funding to bless the community through incarnational evangelism and make an evangelistic service of every Sabbath, with the needs of the unchurched in mind.
+I know churches that utilize their funding to bless the community through incarnational evangelism and make of every Sabbath an evangelistic service, with the needs of the unchurched in mind.
 I know pastors who have successfully used a CrossFit Gym for a week to present the gospel to health enthusiasts.
 I know families who invite their friends and neighbors to a smaller gathering in the privacy of their homes and present the gospel in a very informal way that is effective.

 As a corporate church we must give organizational permission and flexibility to pastors and church members to create effective templates for the proclamation of the gospel.
 A proclamation which tells the story, allows people to know about Jesus, gives them the opportunity to accept Him as Savior and Lord and provides room for them to become a part of the body of Christ.
 If something does not work, take note of it, make changes, and try again.
 It is OK to try different methods and issue different types of invitations and appeals; what is not OK is to spend a whole year preaching, holding church services and programs, without giving people opportunities to accept Jesus, be baptized, and join the church.
 Not inviting people to make a decision and join should not be an option for Adventist pastors, preachers, lay leaders and churches in North America.